Choosing an Electric Kiln – A Step-by-Step Buyer’s Guide

 Step 4: Consider the power supply available

 The power supply is an important consideration when you buy an Electric Kiln.
-You’ll have to think about whether or not your existing home or studio supply will be enough for the Kiln you’re eyeing up.
+You’ll have to think about whether your existing home or studio supply will be enough for the Kiln you’re eyeing.

 Install your Kiln as per the manufacturer’s instructions and your local fire and electrical safety codes.
 That is the area you never want to get cheap on.